 Circadian research confirms what monastics discovered: eating late disrupts sleep.
 The digestive system demands resources that should be devoted to repair.
 Blood flows to the gut when it should flow to the brain for memory consolidation.
 Melatonin production delays because the body thinks it is still day.

 Dark eating means finishing food before darkness falls, or at least hours before sleep.
 It means light evening meals that do not burden the system.
-It means recognising that night is for rest, not for processing.
+It means recognising that the body's repair work — cellular recovery and hormonal rebalancing — proceeds only when digestion does not, and that eating late forces a choice between the two.
+Night needs nothing.
+Darkness requires nothing.

 Every monastic tradition ends eating early.
 The Theravada Buddhist rule of no food after noon takes this to its extreme.
 The Benedictine tradition schedules the last meal before Compline, the night prayer.
 The Orthodox fasting calendar specifies single meals eaten before sunset.
 The pattern is universal: darkness and digestion do not mix.